The 6 Great Italian Composers, They Don’t Tell You About in School

 Several music scholars insist Barbara Strozzi invented the cantata form in Italy.

-Her body of work is all the more remarkable because she came from a blue-collar Venetian family.
+Her achievements are remarkable considering she came from a blue-collar Venetian family.

-Women from “good” families could compose and play without the prostitute label, but they were sternly discouraged from ever having anything they wrote professionally published.
+Women from “good” families could compose and play without the prostitute label.

 Stozzi didn’t squander her social sacrifice.